+LightHouse Pre-Audit Questionnaire

+Policy 900.00 Staff and Resident Sexual Misconduct

+FBOB Statement of Work- Staffing requirements

+LightHouse Staffing Plan 2020

-Policy 900.00 Staff and Resident Sexual Misconduct McGrath House Staffing Plan McGrath floorplans w/ camera location and blind spots CRJ Annual PREA Report CRJ Board Meeting Minutes PREA Coordinator Memo on review process
+Light House Staffing Plan 2021

+LightHouse floorplans w/ camera location and blind spots

+CRJ Annual PREA Report

+CRJ Board Meeting Minutes/ budget approval

+PREA Coordinator Memo on the review process

-PREA Coordinator McGrath Director Random Residents Random Staff
+PREA Coordinator LightHouse Director Random Residents Random Staff Staffing consistent with schedule

 Indicator (a).
-McGrath House has a narrative staffing plan that describes the number of staff per shift to provide adequate supervision of the residents in promoting a safe environment.
-The document addresses the physical layout of the facility and the location of cameras that support active supervision.
-In speaking with the agency leadership, it is clear they take into consideration all incidents, not just PREA events in deciding staffing and video surveillance needs.
+LightHouse has developed a narrative staffing plan that describes the number of staff per shift to provide adequate supervision of the residents in promoting a safe environment.
+The narrative document addresses the facility's physical layout and the location of cameras that support active supervision.
+The 13-page documentation addresses the various elements required in indicators (a) and (c).
+As a Federal Bureau of Prison-funded facility staffing expectations are part of the contractual document which was provided.
+In speaking with the agency leadership, it is clear they take into consideration all incidents, not just PREA events, in deciding staffing and video surveillance needs.
+The Agency's staffing plan covers staffing assignments, the physical plant's layout, the placement of cameras, and identified blind spots.
+The document also covers the current makeup of the population and the frequency of PREA related incidents.

 During the onsite portion of the audit, the Auditor was able to see the cameras' locations and the positioning of offices that support residents' supervision.
-The facility has had no cases of sexual assault since opening, and when redesigning the facility, they added cameras to improve supervision.
+The facility has had no allegations of sexual assault since opening the facility, and when redesigning the facility, they added cameras to improve supervision.
 Policy 900.00 (page 4) addresses this indicator's elements by defining the staffing plan's content expectations.
-Interviews with the facility Director and the Reentry Manager further support knowledge of the elements to be considered initially and in an annual review.
-The Auditor made some suggestions on improving the plan's presentation to include more information on support and management staff work hours.
+Interviews with the facility Director and the Vice President of Social Justice Services further support knowledge of the elements to be considered initially and in an annual review.
+The Auditor also reviewed the staffing schedule, including the non-custodial positions, to compare against client schedules.
+This supports that additional resources are available to monitor interactions when there is larger movement in the facility.

 Indicator (b).
-McGrath House has not had a situation where they have not met the facility's minimum staffing in the past 12 months.
-This was confirmed with the Program Director, who reports they have the capacity to mandate coverage or request volunteers in an emergency to provide support.
-Policy 900.00 Page 4 states, "If a deviation ever occurs in the staffing plan, it is documented, and the reason for noncompliance is justified. ".
-The program has a minimum complement of 2 staff, of which one must always be a female.
-The Reentry Manager and the facility Director reported if the program was at risk of being below minimum, they could have staff come from other programs in minutes until facility leadership could arrive.
+LightHouse has not had a situation where they have not met the facility's minimum staffing since opening the facility just over a year prior.
+This was confirmed with the Program Director and Assistant Director, who reports they have the capacity to mandate coverage or request volunteers in an emergency to provide support.
+The Director reports they try to avoid requiring staff to stay and will adjust administrative staff schedules to ensure minimums are met at all times.
+The facility has had turnover in the first year but actively are recruiting staff.
+The Auditor was able to meet two of three new individuals who were just beginning their training as Policy 900.00 Page 4 states, "If a deviation ever occurs in the staffing plan, it is documented, and the reason for noncompliance is justified."
+The program has a minimum complement of 2 staff.
+The program prefers having staff of both genders on at all times.
+The Program has also trained per diem employees to also fill shifts.